-John also serves as a Member of the WTCAs Committee on Tourism and Cultural Exchange.
+John also served as a Member of the WTCAs Committee on Tourism and Cultural Exchange.
 With Chairman Nelson Pilosof, John initiated the Committees Forum on Globalization and Cultural Identity in 1999.
 This Forum became a series held in many countries throughout the world.

 Prior to his work at the WTCA, John taught and served as the Vice President of the American University Extension, Okinawa.
 During his tenure he reorganized the Extension replacing staff, writing new policy, creating a distance-learning system and many international student programs.
 He also negotiated several sister-institution agreements between U.S. and Japanese universities

 John has been active in a broad range of not-for-profit business and civic organizations.
 The following is a partial list: